 And: if you teach undergraduate quantum mechanics to physics students and are looking for a suite of student-centered materials to help you with the entire QM course, please visit our Adaptable curricular materials for Quantum Mechanics site.

-Each is standalone - materials can be taught without any prerequisite material from the other groups.
+When should I use each module in my class?
+Each is standalone - materials can be taught without any prerequisite material from the other modules.
+You can find examples of how other instructors have used these modules in the FAQ for each module topic.

-In this module, we provide an introduction to some "spooky" aspects of quantum mechanics arising from 2-particle entanglement.
+Topics included in this module: an introduction to some "spooky" aspects of quantum mechanics arising from 2-particle entanglement.
 We work in the context set up by Einstein, Podolsky and Rosen, the so-called "EPR Paradox," and conclude with an example of a Bell inequality and an experimental test for hidden variables.

 We have written brief notes on the topics in this module that are intended for faculty adopters.